Long, black, wavy hair framed his slim face, and a full beard traced his genial smile.

 This time, he is emphatic with his message after the bombings in India.

 Early Tuesday, some 200 people were killed and hundreds more were injured after bombs were planted on trains leaving from the Churchgate station in Mumbai.
-An Islamic terrorist group is suspected in the attacks.

 In the past, Shankar has met with governments, religious organizations and nongovernmental organizations to get them to work together to stop the violence.